g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

 * Install the downloaded package and dependencies into the `node_modules` directory within your project directory.
 * Update the `package.json` file in your project directory to include `socket.io` in the list of dependencies, along with the version number that was installed.

-Once the installation process is complete, you can start using the Socket.IO library in your Node.js project by requiring it in your code:
+Once the installation process is complete, you can start using the  library in your Node.js project by requiring it in your code:

 ```javascript
 const io = require('socket.io');
 ```
-This line of code imports the Socket.IO module into your Node.js application, allowing you to use its functionality to create real-time communication features.
+This line of code imports the library module into your Node.js application, allowing you to use its functionality to create real-time communication features.

 ### Setting Up Project Structure and Dependencies
  Create necessary project files and directories.
 Typically, you'll have files for the server-side code (e.g., `server.js`) and client-side code (e.g., `index.html`, `client.js`).